English name: Three-striped Grass Frog (aka “Long-toed Frog”)

 Call: A light chirp.

-Similar Species: Green Paddy Frog is very similar in appearance, but is larger, slightly bulkier, and lacks the strips in the middle of the back.
+Similar Species: Green Paddy Frog is very similar in appearance, but is larger, slightly bulkier, and lacks the stripe in the middle of the back.

 Asian Grass Frog has ridges on the skin and lacks stripes on the sides.